DataDog/integrations-core/datadog_checks_dev/datadog_checks/dev/tooling/templates/integration/snmp_tile/snmp_{check_name}/README.md

 ### Metrics

-For details of monitored metrics see the [SNMP integration tile][2]
+For details of monitored metrics see the [SNMP Data Collected][4] section.

 ### Service Checks

-Snmp {integration_name} does not include any service checks.
+{integration_name} does not include any service checks.

 ### Events

-Snmp {integration_name} does not include any events.
+{integration_name} does not include any events.

 ## Further Reading